sogeuni/sogeuni.github.io/content/abs/commands/file-and-archiving-commands.md

 **uuencode**

-This utility encodes binary files (images, sound files, compressed files, etc.) into [[../basic/special-characters#^ASCIIDEF|ASCII]] characters, making them suitable for transmission in the body of an e-mail message or in a newsgroup posting.
+This utility encodes binary files (images, sound files, compressed files, etc.) into [[special-characters#^ASCIIDEF|ASCII]] characters, making them suitable for transmission in the body of an e-mail message or in a newsgroup posting.
 This is especially useful where MIME (multimedia) encoding is not available.

 **uudecode**